deleeuw/jansweb/content/post/news/voronoi.md

 HA maps objects and categories into a p-dimensional Euclidean space.
-The numerical output is an n x p matrix X of *object scores* and m matrices Y(j), of dimension k(j) x p, of *category quantifications* or *category transformations*.
-In HA, in the form in which it is implmented in Gifi (1990), we require that X is column-centered with X'X = nI.
+The numerical output is an n x p matrix X of *object scores* and m matrices Y(j), of dimension k(j) x p, of *category quantifications* for nominal and ordinal variables or *category transformations* for numerical variables.
+In HA, in the form in which it is implemented in Gifi (1990), we require that X is column-centered with X'X = nI.
 The category quatifications are the centroids of the scores of the objects in the category.

-The most interesting graphical outputs are the *star plots*.
-There is one star plot for
-each variable.
-Star plots are joint plots of objects scores and category quantifications/transformations.
+The most interesting graphical outputs of HA are the *star plots*, which are joint plots of objects scores and category quantifications/transformations.
+There is one star plot for each variable.
+In the star plot we draw stars by connecting each object with the categories the object is in.
+The resulting k(j) graphs are star shapes, because the category point is the centroid of "its" object points.